fuadnassar/Autonomous-shuttles-vs-traditional-buses-in-SUMO/README.md

 ## 🚀 Project Overview

 Modern urban mobility requires efficient, scalable, and dynamic solutions.
-This project models a transition from traditional static public transit to a dynamic, demand-responsive system using autonomous shuttles.
+This project models a transition from traditional static public transit to a dynamic, demand-responsive system using autonomous mid-sized buses, which are often referred to as autonomous shuttles.

 **Key Features Evaluated:**
 * **Traditional System:** Fixed routes, static schedules, and standard-capacity buses.